 Turbidity - combined filter effluent Metropolitan Water District Diemer Filtration Plant Treatment Technique Turbidity Measurements TT Violation?
-Typical Source of Chemical 1) Highest single turbidity measurement 0.3 NTU 0.07 No Soil Runoff 2) Percentage of samples less than 0.3 NTU 95% 100% No Soil Runoff
+Typical Source of Chemical 1) Highest single turbidity measurement 0.3 NTU 0.05 No Soil Runoff 2) Percentage of samples less than 0.3 NTU 95% 100% No Soil Runoff

-Low turbidity in Metropolitan's treated water is a good indicator of effective filtration.
-Filtration is called a
+Turbidity is a measure of the cloudiness of the water, an indication of particulate matter, some of which might include harmful microorganisms Low turbidity in Metropolitan's treated water is a good indicator of effective filtration.
+Filtration is called a "treatment technique" (TT).

-A treatment technique is a required process intended to reduce the level of chemicals in drinking water that are difficult and sometimes impossible to measure directly.
+A treatment technique is a required process intended to reduce the level of chemicals in drinking water that are difficult and sometimes impossible to measure directly